willow-ahrens/DiskCaches.jl/README.md

 [![Build Status](https://github.com/peterahrens/DiskCaches.jl/workflows/CI/badge.svg)](https://github.com/peterahrens/DiskCaches.jl/actions)
 [![Coverage](https://codecov.io/gh/peterahrens/DiskCaches.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/peterahrens/DiskCaches.jl)

-Basic Julia implementation of a cache mapped to the filesystem, for persistence across multiple julia sessions.
+Basic Julia implementation of a cache mapped to the filesystem, for persistence across multiple Julia sessions.
 This implementation is intended to be thread and process safe, and files are formatted with `Serialization`.

 A `DiskCache` can associate keys with values, but cannot modify existing associations.
 Reading entries already on chip is fast, but writing values to disk is quite slow.
 The cache follows the `AbstractDict` interface, but methods which modify existing associations in the dictionary will error.

-This package was desined with memoization in mind via [MemoizedMethods.jl](https://github.com/peterahrens/MemoizedMethods.jl).
+This package was designed with memoization in mind via [MemoizedMethods.jl](https://github.com/peterahrens/MemoizedMethods.jl).

 ## Usage